-If the dwelling lease is incomplete or incorrect, HACP will notify the family and the owner of the deficiencies.
-Missing and corrected lease information will only be accepted as hard copies, in-person, by mail, or by fax.
-HACP will not accept missing and corrected information over the phone
+If the dwelling lease is incomplete or incorrect, the HACP will notify the family and the owner of the deficiencies.
+Missing and corrected lease information will only be accepted as hard copies, in-person, by mail, or by fax or electronic submission.
+The HACP will not accept missing and corrected information over the phone.

-Because the initial leasing process is time-sensitive, HACP will attempt to communicate with the owner and family by phone, fax, or email.
-HACP will use mail when the parties can't be reached by phone, fax, or email.
+Because the initial leasing process is time-sensitive, the HACP will attempt to communicate with the owner and family by phone, fax, or email.
+The HACP will use mail when the parties can't be reached by phone, fax, or email.